 If you’ve heard of automatic guided vehicles, then you’ve likely heard of autonomous mobile robots.
 Defining the AGV for your market means understanding the differences between the AGV and the AMR.

-AGVs have existed since the 1950s as carts tethered to a rail within a facility to move product through an assembly line in an industrial environment.
-Performing simple processes, these originators of the current definition of an AGV have witnessed incredible advancements in the technologies of automatic guided vehicles over the last 10 years.
+AGVs have existed since the 1950s as carts tethered to a rail within a facility to move products through an assembly line in an industrial environment.
+Performing simple processes, these originators of the current definition of an AGV have witnessed incredible advancements in the technologies of automatic guided vehicles over the last ten years.

 Navigation technologies alone have freed the AGV from their embedded track and given them the opportunity to evolve with a manufacturing or assembly facility’s floor plan.
-No longer trapped to a permanent rail, AGVs now include laser scanners, magnetic tape and cameras to follow a set path in the factory floor.
-This path, unlike its predecessor, can be easily moved with out the costs of pulling up concrete flooring and removing rails.
-Rather, pulling up tape and repositioning it on the shop floor is all that is required now.
+No longer trapped to a permanent rail, AGVs now include laser scanners, magnetic tape and cameras to follow a set path on the factory floor.
+This path, unlike its predecessor, can be easily moved without the costs of pulling up concrete flooring and removing rails.
+Rather, pulling up the tape and repositioning it on the shop floor is all that is required now.